aspose-total/Aspose.Total-Products/total/en/java/conversion/pptx-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to XLSB via Java or Online App" h2="On Premise Java API to export PPTX to XLSB without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that can be used to convert PPTX file to XLSB.
+It is a powerful set of APIs that can be used to perform a wide range of document processing tasks.
+The conversion of PPTX to XLSB can be done in two steps.

+In the first step, you can use Aspose.Slides for Java to export PPTX to HTML.
+Aspose.Slides for Java is a powerful API that can be used to create, read, modify and convert presentations in various formats.
+It supports a wide range of features such as creating, editing, and converting presentations, adding text, shapes, images, and other objects, and more.
+With Aspose.Slides for Java, you can easily export PPTX to HTML.

+In the second step, you can use Aspose.Cells for Java to convert HTML to XLSB.
+Aspose.Cells for Java is a powerful API that can be used to create, read, modify and convert spreadsheets in various formats.
+It supports a wide range of features such as creating, editing, and converting spreadsheets, adding formulas, formatting cells, and more.
+With Aspose.Cells for Java, you can easily convert HTML to XLSB.

-You can convert PPTX file to XLSB via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPTX to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSB.
+By using Aspose.Total for Java, you can easily convert PPTX file to XLSB in two steps.
+First, you can export PPTX to HTML by using Aspose.Slides for Java.
+Secondly, you can convert HTML to XLSB by using Aspose.Cells for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that can be used to perform a wide range of document processing tasks.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}